authgear/authgear-widget-jwt-debugger/README.md

 - ✅ Decode JWT tokens and display header and payload in JSON format
 - ✅ Validate JWT format and structure
 - ✅ Real-time validation feedback with visual indicators
+- ✅ Syntax highlighting for JSON output
+- ✅ Copy decoded header and payload to clipboard

+### JWT Encoding
+- ✅ Create new JWT tokens with custom header and payload
+- ✅ Support for all standard JWT algorithms (HS256, HS384, HS512, RS256, RS384, RS512)
+- ✅ Real-time token generation with live preview
+- ✅ Custom claims support

+### JWE (JSON Web Encryption) Support
+- ✅ **JWE Encryption**: Encrypt data using various algorithms
+  - Content encryption: A128GCM, A192GCM, A256GCM, A128CBC-HS256, A192CBC-HS384, A256CBC-HS512
+  - Key encryption: RSA-OAEP, RSA-OAEP-256, RSA1_5, A128KW, A192KW, A256KW, dir
+- ✅ **JWE Decryption**: Decrypt JWE tokens
+  - Support for all standard JWE algorithms
+  - Automatic algorithm detection

 ### Signature Verification
 - ✅ **Symmetric algorithms** (HS256, HS384, HS512)